Supreme Commander: Forged Alliance: Plot

 The game takes place shortly after the first game, which ended with the firing of the Black Sun, a powerful weapon capable of firing a beam through the Quantum Gates to destroy enemy planets.
-The Seraphim, a race long thought to have gone extinct, have exploited the firing of Black Sun to create a rift from the Quantum Realm they inhabit to our universe, on Earth.
+The Seraphim, an alien race long thought to have gone extinct, have exploited the firing of Black Sun to create a rift from the Quantum Realm they inhabit to our universe, on Earth.
 Once through the rift, they wreak a path of destruction through the civilized galaxy, leaving Earth and most of the core worlds of the UEF in ruins.
 With most of the UEF's key political and military leaders lost, including General Samantha Clarke who died while fighting on Capella, General Hall and Brigadier General Fletcher lead the last of the UEF Military.
 QAI, the once-loyal Cybran supercomputer built by Dr. Brackman, has been compromised and is waging war on behalf of the Seraphim.
 It cripples the Cybran Nation's military, forcing Dr. Brackman and Dostya to retreat to the further reaches of space.
 The Aeon Illuminate are divided over the arrival of the murderous Seraphim from whom they once learned what seemed the peaceful Way; many take sides with the Seraphim as the Order of the Illuminate, led by Evaluator Kael, and brand Princess Rhianne a traitor and heretic.
 Crusader Rhiza leads a handful of forces loyal to the Princess in a guerrilla-style campaign.
 Shortly afterward, the UEF and Cybran factions ally and form the Coalition against the Seraphim, with the Aeon Loyalists joining afterward despite Dr. Brackman's reservations.

 Before battle commences in the first mission, the player must choose a faction to swear loyalty to.
 This can be the UEF, Cybran Nation, or Aeon Illuminate loyal to Princess Rhianne.
 The overall plot and outcome of the campaign remains the same, although certain commanders respond differently or reveal different information to the player at several points in the campaign.

 The game begins with the protagonist defending the Coalition base on Griffin IV, the last major UEF base and last line of defense against the seemingly inexorable onslaught of the Seraphim.
 Order forces are attacking the base and the player is being gated in to hold the line.
 After the player chooses a side and helps Fletcher hold back the attacking Seraphim and Illuminate, it is discovered that Princess Rhianne of the Aeon Illuminate, thought to have been killed by the Order, is alive, hiding in her palace.
 She is rescued by Coalition forces, and is able to organize many disenfranchised Aeon who are troubled by the actions of the Seraphim and the Order.
 It is also discovered that there is a traitor within the Coalition, who is leaking information to the Seraphim and the Order of the Illuminate.
 Both the UEF and Aeon focus on reorganizing their forces while the Cybrans focus on uncovering the identity of the traitor.
 Cybran forces loyal to QAI are also encountered during several key battles.